 NPV @ Libor

-Trial Period ( Note 1) ($13,100)
+Value of Trial Period ( Note 1) ($12.900)

-Total (if Trial Fails) ($13,100)

 Minimum Guaranteed Volumes Case (Note 2) 1,600

-Less: Credit Reserve 750
+Less: Credit Reserve (750)

 Less: Liquidated Damages (Note 3) 0

-Less: Termination Reserve (Note 4) 850
+Less: Termination Reserve (Note 4) (850)

-Total (if Trial Successful) 0
+Total NPV (if Trial Successful) 0

 Note 1 - Trial Period

-EBS is responsible for all costs of implementing the EBS network.
-These capital costs are anticipated to be $11.2 million plus initial local loop costs (which are required to be contracted for minimum one year term) of $1.4 million for a total of $12.9 million.
-To the extent that the Trial fails, EBS is responsible for $270,000 more as a transition cost for Microsoft.
-These costs include deployment costs for the full rollout since costs for full deployment will have to be spent before the results of the trial are known.
-This capital is fully at risk to EBS’ ability to perform the service within 120 days (see Operational Risk).
-If EBS does not perform up to the SLA for 14 days, Microsoft can terminate and EBS’ costs of implementing the EBS Network will be lost.
+EBS is responsible for all costs associated with enhancing the EBS network to meet the requirements of this contract.
+Capital costs are anticipated to be $11.2 million plus initial local loop costs (which are required to be contracted for minimum one year term) of $1.4 million for a total of $12.6 million.
+To the extent that the Trial fails, EBS is responsible for an additional $270,000 as a transition cost for Microsoft.
+These costs include deployment costs for the full rollout since costs for full deployment will have to be spent before the results of the Trial are known.
+This capital is fully at risk to with regard to EBS ability to perform the service within 120 days (see Operational Risk).
+If EBS does not perform as required in the SLA for 14 days, Microsoft can terminate leaving EBS with unrecoverable stranded costs.

 Note 2 - Minimum Guaranteed Volumes Case

+The NPVLIBOR of this transaction under the Minimum Subscriber case is $1.6 million.
+This value reduces to zero once a provision is taken for the above market termination damages provided for in this agreement.

-In return for the minimum subscribers, EBS has provided Microsoft a call on IP backbone service (IP Transit, IP Transport, Local Loop).
+Basically, in return for the minimum subscribers, EBS has provided Microsoft a call on IP backbone service (IP Transit, IP Transport, Local Loop).
 To the extent that market pricing moves against EBS, Microsoft will use EBS as its service provider.
 If pricing moves in favor of EBS, Microsoft has the option to move those subscribers, above the minimum volumes, to another provider at the new market price.

 EBS believes that Microsoft wants to simplify its network access and would like to aggregate all of its Internet subscribers on one backbone.
 Microsoft has claimed that it is difficult to move subscribers.
 This is supported by Microsoft’s inability to effectively move DSL subscribers away from Northpoint prior to its bankruptcy, and may be a reason that MSNIA’s subscribers using Qwest’s DSL service will not be moved to EBS immediately under this agreement.
 The friction cost of transferring subscribers, combined with EBS’ ability to negotiate with Microsoft, will determine EBS’ ability to achieve returns greater than the minimum case (see Appendix 1).